ckan/ckan/doc/configuration.rst

 Default value: ``(none)``

 The domain name or email address of the default publisher of the feeds and elements.
-If unspecified, it'll use ckan.site_url.
+If unspecified, it'll use :ref:`ckan-site-url`.

 ckan.feeds.date
 ^^^^^^^^^^^^^^^